pratikgajjar/go-backend.how/content/posts/running-101/index.md

 +++
-title = "Running 101"
+title = "🏃 Running 101"
-description = ""
-date = 2024-10-12T23:45:31+05:30
-lastmod = 2024-10-12T23:45:31+05:30
-publishDate = "2024-10-12T23:45:31+05:30"
+description = "Discover the journey and achievements of an avid runner who completed a 100km challenge in 30 days, reduced BMI from 24.1 to 22.3, and improved their running pace and resting heart rate.
+Learn about their strategies for music, nutrition, hydration, and more to enhance your own running performance." date = 2024-10-12T23:45:31+05:30 lastmod = 2024-10-12T23:45:31+05:30 publishDate = "2024-10-12T23:45:31+05:30"